Toyota Corolla Cross: Indonesia

+The facelifted model was launched on 13 February 2025, with two variants: Hybrid and Hybrid GR Sport.

 Japan

 The Japanese market Corolla Cross was unveiled on 14 September 2021, with a differentiated front fascia from the global model (later shared with the Chinese market Frontlander and the North American market Corolla Cross Hybrid S/SE/XSE), headlight and taillight clusters (later shared with the European model), and the dedicated Corolla "C" front logo.
-Grade levels available are "X", G, S and Z, and is offered with a either 1.8-litre 2ZR-FAE petrol or a 1.8-litre 2ZR-FXE hybrid petrol engines.
+Trim levels available are G"X", G, S and Z, and is offered with a either 1.8-litre 2ZR-FAE petrol or a 1.8-litre 2ZR-FXE hybrid petrol engines.
 "E-Four" all-wheel drive is optional for the latter.
-Independent multi-link rear suspension setup is standard for E-Four models, while a panoramic roof is available for higher grades.
+Independent multi-link rear suspension setup is standard for E-Four models, while a panoramic roof is available for higher trim levels.

+The facelifted Corolla Cross was launched in Japan on 23 May 2025, with an all-hybrid lineup.
+It is offered in three trim levels; the base G, mid-level S, luxury Z and GR Sport.
+All models are powered by hybrid engines.
+The 1.8-litre G, S, Z are paired with either front wheel drive or E-Four, the 2.0-litre GR Sport is only offered with E-Four all-wheel drive.